JonHarder/RoboCodeCompetition/README.md

 There are a few references to **StarterBot** in some comments, you can change them to your bots name if you wish, keeping it as is won't impact your bot at all.

+##### Naming your project
+open `settings.gradle`, and change the value for `rootProject.name` to something unique, this will ultimately be the prefix for the name of the jar that gradle will create.

 ## Configuring IntelliJ
 Once you've downloaded intellij, open it up and open this project.